top of page

 Free Nationwide Vaccine Injury Case Review

 If you believe a vaccine reaction caused serious symptoms, do not wait.
-Federal deadlines can limit your ability to file a claim, and early review helps determine whether your case may qualify under VICP guidelines.
+Federal deadlines can limit your ability to file a claim.
+Early review helps determine whether your case may qualify under VICP guidelines.

 ☎ Free Nationwide Vaccine Injury Case Review — Call Ryan at 217-222-7420 (Ext.
 2)